nus-mmsys/dranger-ffmpeg-tuto/README.md

-FFmpeg and SDL tutorial
-or
-How to Write a Video Player in Less Than 1000 Lines by Stephen Dranger
+FFmpeg and SDL tutorial or "How to Write a Video Player in Less Than 1000 Lines" by Stephen Dranger
 ===================